NCAS-CMS/cfdm/docs/source/tutorial.rst

 Each of these attributes returns a `Constructs` class instance that maps metadata constructs to a unique identifiers called a "construct keys".
-A `~Constructs` instance has methods for selecting constructs that meet particular criteria (see the :ref:`further section on metadata constructs <Metadata-constructs-2>` for more details) whilst also being like a "read-only" Python dictionary, in that it has `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that behave exactly like their corresponding `dict` methods.
+A `~Constructs` instance has methods for selecting constructs that meet particular criteria (see the section on :ref:`filtering metadata constructs <Filtering-metadata-constructs>`).
+It also behaves like a "read-only" Python dictionary, in that it has `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that work exactly like their corresponding `dict` methods.

 ..
 Each of these methods returns a dictionary whose values are the metadata constructs of one type, keyed by a unique identifier